 Alexey Kurakin, Zhengyou Zhang, Zicheng Liu, A Real-Time System for Dynamic Hand Gesture Recognition with a Depth Sensor, EUSIPCO, 2012.

 Jiang Wang, Zicheng Liu, Jan Chorowski, Zhuoyuan Chen, Ying Wu, Robust 3D Action Recognition with Random Occupancy Patterns, ECCV, 2012.

-lie down on sofa, walk, play guitar, stand up, sit down.
-There are 10
+paper, play game, lie down on sofa, walk, play guitar, stand up, sit down.

-subjects.
-Each subject performs each activity twice, once in standing
+There are 10 subjects.
+Each subject performs each activity twice, once in

 Three channels are recorded: depth maps (.bin), skeleton joint positions